-This year, give your family the gift of reassurance, and get your blood screened to ensure that your heart will be healthy for many years to come.
-While understanding your health and tracking your progress allows you to manage risk and make necessary changes, you can always follow a few simple tips to maintain a healthy lifestyle during the Holidays, and year-round.
+Get your blood screened to ensure that your heart will be healthy for many years to come.
+While understanding your health and tracking your progress allows you to manage risk and make necessary changes, you can always follow a few simple tips to maintain a healthy lifestyle during the upcoming holidays, and year-round.

 WellnessFX offers a variety of tests to choose from, depending on what your goals are.
 Our Premium packages covers all four of those tests mentioned above.